My One and Only Thrill

 My One and Only Thrill is the second studio album by American singer and songwriter Melody Gardot.
 It was released on March 16, 2009, by Verve Records.
 Three singles were released from the album: "Who Will Comfort Me", "Baby I'm a Fool", and "Your Heart Is as Black as Night".
 All tracks are original, except "Over the Rainbow" (originally performed by Judy Garland in the 1939 film The Wizard of Oz), which is included as a tribute to her grandmother.
 It features string arrangements by Vince Mendoza, who, along with producer Larry Klein, is known for his works with Joni Mitchell.
 My One and Only Thrill received three Grammy Award nominations: Instrumental Arrangement Accompanying Vocalist(s) for the title track (Mendoza), Best Engineered Album, Non-Classical (Helik Hadar and Al Schmitt), and Producer of the Year, Non-Classical (Klein).
 The album has sold over 1.5 million copies worldwide.

 A deluxe edition was released in November 2009, which consists of a digipak including an orchestral version of "If the Stars Were Mine" and an additional EP with five tracks recorded live at a radio concert in Paris, as well as an extended booklet.
-A second deluxe addition, the Starwatch edition, was released in November 2010.
+A second deluxe edition, the Starwatch edition, was released in November 2010.
 This version includes three bonus "Chill Out Mix" tracks and instead of the live EP it includes the Bye Bye Blackbird EP, four tracks recorded with British jazz guitarist David Preston.